 Childhood Trauma Therapy For Women In San Antonio

-For women who’ve always sensed this is where it begins
+For women in San Antonio who've always sensed this is where it begins.

 You already know something started in this place.